rouxemmanuel/DashletRestriction/README.md

 # DashletRestriction

 ## Description
-This plugin allows to control dashlet display with restriction to :
+This plugin allows to control the display of dashlet with restriction on:
 - user(s)
 - group(s)
 - site(s)

-The restriction conbinaison is a logical AND.
+The restriction combinaison is a logical AND.
 So, If you combine restrictions, for example for a site and a group, only users in the specified group and for the specific site will see the dashlet.

-The plugin includes a sample dashlet (Hello World Restriction) which illustrates how to control restriction.
+The plugin includes a sample dashlet (Hello World Restriction) which illustrates how to control the restrictions.

 ## Compatibility
 * Alfresco Community 4.0+